LearnExcel.io

 Using the AutoFilter Feature to Hide Rows in Excel

-Another quick and easy way to hide rows in Excel based on cell value is to use the AutoFilter feature.
+Another quick and easy way to hide rows in Excel based on cell value is to use the AutoFilter feature, which is the fastest non-VBA option for hiding rows by value.
 This feature works well if you only want to temporarily hide rows to focus on specific data.
 To use this feature, select the column you want to filter, click the ‘Data’ tab, and then click the ‘Filter’ button.
+(Our guide on how to use filters in Excel covers this in more depth.)
 You can then set your criteria for hiding rows by clicking the drop-down arrow next to the column header and selecting the value you want to filter on.
 Rows that do not meet your criteria will be hidden from view.
 Repeat the process to remove the filter and show all rows again.

 Hiding Rows in Excel with VBA

 If you’re comfortable using VBA macros, you can also create a macro to automatically hide rows based on specific criteria.
 This can be useful if you have a large dataset and want to automate the process of hiding rows.
 To create a macro, press ‘Alt’ + ‘F11’ to open the Visual Basic Editor, click ‘Insert’, and then click ‘Module’.
-Enter the macro code to select the rows you want to hide and set the criteria for hiding them, and then save the macro.
-You can then run the macro to automatically hide the rows based on your criteria.
+Enter the macro code that loops through each row and hides any row whose cell matches your criteria, then save the macro and run it.

 Unhiding Rows in Excel

 If you need to unhide rows in Excel, there are a few different methods depending on how you hid the rows in the first place.
-If you used the method described in Step 4 above, simply select the rows with your criteria and open the ‘Format Cells’ dialog box again.
-In the ‘Number’ tab, select ‘General’ from the Category list and click ‘OK’.
-This will remove the criteria and unhide the rows.
-If you used the AutoFilter feature to hide rows, click the drop-down arrow next to the column header and select ‘Clear Filter From Column Name‘.
-This will remove the filter and show all rows again.
+If you hid rows manually (Step 3), select the rows on either side of the hidden ones, right-click, and choose ‘Unhide’.
+If you used the AutoFilter feature to hide rows, click the drop-down arrow next to the column header and select ‘Clear Filter From Column Name‘ — this will remove the filter and show all rows again.
+For a full walkthrough of every option, see our dedicated guide on how to unhide rows in Excel.

 Final Thoughts